AppDaemon/appdaemon/docs/APPGUIDE.rst

 As well as any user specified code, the API can return the following
 codes:

--  400 - JSON Decode Error
 -  401 - Unauthorized
 -  404 - App not found
+-  500 - Internal Server Error

 Below is an example of using curl to call into the App shown above: